J-F-Liu/toolbox/Tool/Rust.md

   https://blog.logrocket.com/rust-cryptography-libraries-a-comprehensive-list/
   https://blog.logrocket.com/the-current-state-of-rust-web-frameworks/

+Unless you need something from chrono, use time. chrono hasn't been updated in a while and depends on an ancient version of time.

 - time: Date and time library.
 - bitvec: A crate for manipulating memory, bit by bit
 - nalgebra